-Prior to commencing your journey into the field of criminal justice (and, later, reading Chapter 3, concerning ethics), you might do well to first ask yourself these questions: Should police officers receive free coffee from restaurants and quick-stop establishments?
-Free or half-priced meals?
-What about judges?
-Prison wardens?
-If judges, wardens, or other criminal justice professionals are not "rewarded" with such "freebies," then should police officers be able to accept such "gifts" while on- or off-duty?
+Prior to commencing your journey into the field of criminal justice, you might do well to first ask yourself these questions: Should police officers receive free coffee from restaurants and quick-stop establishments?
+What about free or half-priced meals?
+What about judges or prison wardens?
+If judges, wardens, or other criminal justice professionals are not "rewarded" with such "freebies," then should police officers be able to accept such "gifts" while on or off duty?
 On what grounds do many police officers expect such favored treatment?
 And can this lead to ethical problems with respect to their work?

-At its root, the field of criminal justice is about people and their activities; and in the end, the primary responsibilities of people engaged in this field are to ensure that they be of the highest ethical character and treat everyone with dignity and respect.
-Therefore, as indicated earlier, this textbook, unlike most or all others of its kind, devotes an entire chapter to the subject of ethics-or what essentially constitutes "correct" behavior in criminal justice.
+At its root, the field of criminal justice is about people and their activities; and in the end, the primary responsibilities of people engaged in this field is to ensure they be of the highest ethical character and treat everyone with dignity and respect.
+Therefore, this book, unlike most or all others of its kind, focuses heavily on the subject of ethics-or what essentially constitutes "correct" or "moral" behavior in criminal justice.